What is Gosh! Kids Go?

 Photographer / Illustrator

 Miss G is the co-founder and head mentor of Gosh!
 Kids.
-She has a vast experience working in the creative children’s environment in Singapore, Thailand and Japan.
+She has vast experience working in the creative children’s environment in Singapore, Thailand and Japan.
 Her heart is to see children empowered so that they can be a positive influence to those around them.
 Previously a photographer, illustrator and creative director, Miss G’s attention and focus is now upon the children of the world.
 Creativity, fun and children—that’s what she’s all about!

 Mathieu Beth Tan (aka Teacher Mat), Co-founder of Gosh!
 Kids / Photographer / Writer

-Shiro & Kirsten Gima, Owners of Izumi Mango Farm
+Shiro & Kirsten Gima, Base Camp Hosts

-Yasuhiro & Ritsuko Fukushima, Master Artisians at バナナネシア
+Yasuhiro & Ritsuko Fukushima, Bingata Artisans

 Yasuhiro and Ritsuko Fukushima have been running their dyeing and weaving atelier since 1992.
 Yasuhiro's studies in anthropology led him to the Okinawa islands, in the southernmost prefecture of the Japanese archipelago.
 With a major focus on the Ryūkyū Archipelago, he wanted to settle in the region to experience it as a seikatsu-sha – a person who pursues “the everyday life.”
 With the bashō, or the fibre from the Musa balbisiana stem, Yasuhiro learned to master the complete process of clothes and paper making.
 In parallel, his wife Ritsuko has specialised in Bingata, the traditional dyeing technique from Okinawa.
 Her dedication to Bingata since the year 2000 comes from her initial passion for illustration, the incredibly rich nature of the island, as well as her appreciation of the bashō that her husband provides her with.
 They both feel gratitude and respect for working as a couple with such a precious material.